 - Dullahan also shows up as a boss, and has a normal Skeletal enemy variety (Sometimes even in the same game) in some of the Castlevania games.
 Interestingly, he's rarely mounted.

 - A Dullahan also shows up in a few of the Final Fantasy games, including Final Fantasy Mystic Quest.

 - Ghost Master, a PC game where you control a cadre of ghostly apparitions, with a goal of scarring the wits out of all the NPCs.
 One of the most powerful ghosts you could recruit was a Headless Horseman called the Dragoon.
 Extremely powerful, but could only be 'bound' outdoors to roads or paths.

 - The Headless Horseman appears in a seasonal event in World of Warcraft (during Halloween).
 He flies around setting starting towns on fire and can be fought as a boss.
-According to the background material, he used to be a paladin of the Scarlet Crusade who went insane after his family was killed, died and got risen as an undead by the dreadlord Balnazzar.
+According to the background material, he used to be Sir Thomas, a paladin of the Scarlet Crusade who went insane after he killed his family in a raid on a town.
+He then began speaking in rhyme, and was killed after he began to attack other Crusaders.
+He was risen as an undead by the dreadlord Balnazzar.
 The quest to kill him is titled "Bring me the head of...
 Oh wait."
 Out of the items you can get for defeating him there's his helmet and his horse, which increases your speed on both land and air.

 - There is a Dullahan boss early on in Vagrant Story that is an empty suit of armour with no head and a large sword.
 Its weakness?
 The leather strap that holds the bottom half and top half together.